Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

 ## Description of Data Exploration:

-* Exlpored numerical values of the cleaned DDoS dataframe.
+* Explored numerical values of the cleaned DDoS dataframe.

 * Checked or outliers in the dataframe by creating and analyzing visualizations.